rachit-j/kasm-multi-server/developers-guide.md

               ansible_ssh_private_key_file: ~/.ssh/id_rsa
 ```

-If you would like to scale up web/agent/guac/proxy servers as a group where the agent/guac/proxy server talk exclusively to that web server set `default_web: false` in your inventory file.
+If you would like to scale up web/agent/guac/proxy servers as a group where the agent/guac/proxy server talks exclusively to that web server set `default_web: false` in your inventory file.
 This requires entries with a matching integer for all hosts IE:

 ```
         zone1_web: